 Please keep up with updates by visiting the University's COVID-19 page.

-We are available to support students, faculty, and community members remotely.
-Please call 734.487.1177 or email [email protected] for assistance.
-If you need to reach Beth Currans, the WGST Department Head, you can reach her by email ([email protected]) or phone (734.487.7707).
+We are available to support students, faculty, and community members from 8-5 Monday-Thursday.
+We are available remotely on Fridays.
+Please call 734.487.1177 for assistance.
+If you need to reach Dr. Beth Currans, the WGST Department Head, you can reach her by email ([email protected]) or phone (734.487.7707).

 Our History and Mission